The Most Dog Friendly National Parks

 There are, however, national parks where you and your dog can savor nature’s grandeur safely and fully.
 If the thought of hiking with your dog past stunning vistas or through primeval forests captures your imagination, read on to discover the best national parks to visit with your best pal and how to prepare for these walks of a lifetime.

 Hiking With Dogs: Training & Safety

 There is no point in heading to one of these breathtaking destinations with an overexcited dog who exhibits minimal self-control.
-Before you go, be sure to read up on hiking safely with a dog so you and your best pal are prepared for this excursion and you have all the dog safety gear you’ll need before setting off from the trailhead.
+Before you go, be sure to read up on hiking safely with a dog so you and your best pal are prepared for this excursion and you have all the dog hiking gear you’ll need before setting off from the trailhead.

 The exception to the rules: The access restrictions at the national parks do not apply to service animals.
 It’s a good idea to let the park’s rangers know you are bringing a service animal in advance, so they can be prepared.
 There are sometimes particular routes to scenic locations for service animals, such as below the rim of the Grand Canyon where pets are prohibited.

 - The majority of national parks prohibit pets from hiking trails and backcountry.

 - Most of the parks, however, allow dogs and pets in campgrounds, picnic areas, at paved scenic viewpoints, and on the paved roads that lead to these developed park locations.

 - In all parks, dogs must wear a collar or harness attached to a leash no more than six feet at all times.

 - Dogs should wear a personalized collar or identification tags with contact and medical information.